Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: System Model

 \subsubsection{Radar Reception Model}

-In this paper, the radar receiver co-located with the transmitter needs to collect the echo signals in order to detect the target of interest.
-Assume an advanced ER aircraft is located at the angle $\theta_{\rm E}$.
-The received signal is down-converted via $M_t$ RF chains.
-After removing the CPs and transforming the time-domain signal into the frequency domain via $M_r$ $K$-point fast Fourier transforms (FFTs), the signal is processed by the receive filter ${{\bf{w}}_k} \in {{\mathbb C}^{{M_r}}}$.
-The output signal is given by
+In this paper, the radar receiver co-located with the transmitter needs to collect the echo signals in order to detect the target of interest at the angle $\theta_{E}$ in the presence of $I$ clutter sources $\theta_{i,k}, \forall i,k$.
+The received signal is down-converted via $M_r$ RF chains.
+After removing the CPs and transforming the time-domain signal into the frequency domain via $M_r$ $K$-point fast Fourier transforms (FFTs), which can be expressed as